Find out what you need to do to apply to study abroad.

 For students applying to studying abroad in 2021-22, applications will be open from 1 December 2020 to 18 January 2021 at 11:59pm.
 Late applications won't be accepted.

 We understand that studying abroad is a huge decision, it's scary and there are a lot of unknowns.
 Deciding where in the world you would like to go is an even bigger decision which shouldn't be rushed.

 We run lots of different sessions throughout the year to provide you with essential information about going abroad.
-From first year briefings to second year briefings, funding chats and country low-downs, we've got it covered.
+From first year and second year briefings to funding chats and country low-downs, we've got it covered.